This site uses affiliate links and I may earn a commission at no extra cost to you.

 finished apple cake with two apples and measuring tools against a white background and sugar being sprinkled on top

-Tips when making Vegan Apple Cake
+Toni’s Recipe Tips for Making Vegan Apple Cake

 finished apple cake with two apples and measuring tools against a white background